-CCPC Global provides the opportunity for all active Canadian Society of Nutrition Management (CSNM) members in the field of nutrition management and related fields, to be certified and recognized as a Certified Nutrition Manager.
+CCPC Global provides the opportunity for all active Canadian Society of Nutrition Management (CSNM) members to be certified and recognized as a Certified Nutrition Manager (CNM).

 CSNM Value Proposition: